nakedbot/open-to/_posts/2017-04-10-feed-the-world.md

 redirect_to:        # sets a redirect link.
 Simple include the full, absolute link you want below
   - https://www.thecommonsjournal.org/articles/10.18352/ijc.147/
 # POSTS LIST on frontpage
-class:       "style2"                               # config bg-color to post list card (1 to 5)
+class:       "style3"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic01.jpg"             # config image to post list card (1 to 15 are generic colors and will fit with anything used if no images can be found)
-description: >                                      # config
-A global biological commons brings billions in value and more food on the table
+description: A global biological commons brings billions in value and more food on the table
 # cite: table 6.

 # POST HEADER in this post
-header-image: "/assets/images/sea.jpg"            # config image to post header
+header-image:         # config image to post header
-alt-image:    "image description welcome to jekyll" # config image description to alt att.
+alt-image:   # config image description to alt att.

 # All posts image
 # all-posts-image: # an image for use on all posts